Glass Fibre Composite Recycling for Sustainable Future

 Group photo of workshop participants in front of projector screen

-Recycling composite materials is one of the major challenges of the green transition – particularly when it comes to wind turbine blades.
-The CompositeCircle project workshop brought together researchers, companies and public authorities to discuss how technology, regulation and industry can work together to advance sustainable composite recycling.
+Recycling composite materials remains one of the biggest challenges in the green transition, particularly for wind turbine blades.
+The CompositeCircle project workshop brought together researchers, companies, and public authorities to explore how technology, regulation, and industry can collaborate to advance sustainable composite recycling.

-The main theme of the day was chemical recycling, especially solvolysis, a process that allows almost virgin quality fibres to be recovered by chemically breaking down the resin.
-The workshop featured presentations from several research organisations, companies and networks across the Baltic Sea region.
+The main theme of the day was chemical recycling, especially solvolysis – a process that chemically breaks down resin to recover fibres of near-virgin quality.
+Presentations featured research organisations, companies, and networks from across the Baltic Sea region.

 Danish professor Michal Beliatis is presenting in front of the screen.